ICP-Y2/workshop-week-2-JenifAle/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+We observed that when a 9V battery resistor switch and LED were connected in a simple circuit the LED glowed when the switch was turned on indicating current flow through the circuit.
+When the resistance value was increased the LED brightness decreased and when the resistance was lowered the LED glowed brighter.
+Hence, we conclude that the resistor controls the current flow and the intensity of the LED depends on the amount of current passing through it.
 ```

 **3.2.
 Simulating a simple electric circuit by using a breadboard to connect components.**